This is the multi-page printable view of this section. Click here to print.

 Login & Home

-Users log in with their SingleID or SSO account (e.g., Knox Portal) and proceed with multi-factor authentication.
-After entering the authentication code received via SMS or email, the login process is completed and access to CAM is granted.
+Log in using SingleID or an SSO account (e.g., Knox Portal) and complete multi-factor authentication (MFA).
+Enter the verification code received via SMS or email to finish the login process and access CAM.

 Login & Home